Sell on Taobao: How To Open A Taobao Store?

 - Singles Day/Double 11: Happens every November 11 each year, which is also called 11.11

-- Double 12: A huge end of year sale which happens every December 12 and is also called 12.12
+- Double 12: A huge end-of-year sale that happens every December 12 and is also called 12.12

 Disadvantages of Taobao Selling